Neuron-Machine-LLC/ksrepo/README.md

 # ksrepo
 Ok this is My Static Web App exercise.
-Need imporvement
+Need imporvement.
+I would like to learn more about this topic.